The Epiarc is a Web consensus system for discovering how we name things.

 The ARI does not need a formal structure when spoken aloud.
 Computers can serialize an ARI in many formats.

-The ARI is a more natural and capable name format than its predecessors like domain names, hashtags, or URIs.
+The ARI is a more natural and capable name format than its predecessors like URIs, domain names, or hashtags.

 The linkbase is the principal repository of ARIs on the Epiarc.
 It is simply a data structure, or a representation of one, that contains one or more ARIs.

 The personal linkbase is the user’s own linkbase.
-It is the most local and contextual linkbase, so personal linkbase ARIs are often shown without a hierarchical prefix.
+It is the most local and contextual linkbase, as it is formed and developed by the user.

 An Epiarc User Agent can subscribe to shared linkbases.
-The user assigns a name to a linkbase when they subscribe to it.
-The linkbase name becomes the parent ARI for child ARIs inside it.
+The user may assign a name to a linkbase when they subscribe to it.
+The linkbase name can be used as the parent ARI for child ARIs inside it.

 “genbank” (NCBI Genbank linkbase):